 Think about time and location

-Not everyone likes to bake but almost everyone knows someone who does.
-Ask your mates to help out not just by providing items to sell but also by spreading the word and enlisting their more culinarily competent friends and family.
+Ask your friends and family to help out, not just by providing items to sell but also by spreading the word and enlisting their more culinarily competent friends and family.

 Make posters and flyers